simonmichael/hledger/hledger/hledger.m4.md

 ```

 DATE should be a [simple date](#simple-dates); if the year is not
 specified it will use the year of the transaction's date.
-You can set
-the secondary date similarly, with `date2:DATE2`.
-The `date:` or
-`date2:` tags must have a valid simple date value if they are present,
+The `date:` tag must have a valid simple date value if it is present,
 eg a `date:` tag with no value is not allowed.

-Ledger's earlier, more compact bracketed date syntax is also
-supported: `[DATE]`, `[DATE=DATE2]` or `[=DATE2]`. hledger will
-attempt to parse any square-bracketed sequence of the `0123456789/-.=`
-characters in this way.
-With this syntax, DATE infers its year from
-the transaction and DATE2 infers its year from DATE.

 ## Status